 Whiskey History: A Timeline of Whiskey

 Whiskey history is a long, adventurous story, and many brave people fought to keep the drink flowing along the way.
-Fittingly, some exact dates were forgotten (whiskey was involved, after all), but this timeline will help you grasp the basics; who played key roles in the history of distilling, how whiskey came to be, how it evolved to be the whiskey / bourbon / rye / scotch we know today, and some fun little annals of history.
+Fittingly, some exact dates were forgotten (whiskey was involved, after all), but this timeline will help you grasp the basics and understand its origin; who played key roles in the history of distilling, how whiskey came to be, how it evolved to be the whiskey / bourbon / rye / scotch we know today, and some fun little annals of history.

 The History of Whiskey